-Children with ASD may have other health issues or medical conditions that also affect their behavior, learning, and overall health.
+hildren with ASD may have other health issues or medical conditions that also affect their behavior, learning, and overall health.
 These are sometimes called co-morbid or co-existing conditions.
 At times it can be difficult to pinpoint which symptoms are related to autism and what may be another co-existing medical or behavioral condition.

 Some specific conditions are more common in children with ASD, but this does not mean all children will experience them.
-These could include mental health and behavioral disorders, neurological conditions, medical conditions, and unusual responses to sensory stimuli.
+These could include mental health and behavioral disorders, neurological conditions and medical conditions.
 As a parent you should bring your concerns to the attention of your health care provider so the appropriate tests and evaluations can be done.

 Medical conditions may be diagnosed at birth or may develop or become more apparent as your child gets older.
-Your health care provider may suggest additional testing for your child (e.g., hearing test), or refer you to other specialists (e.g., geneticist, neurologist) based on their physical exam and medical or developmental history.
-Knowing if your child has other conditions can often help you when making decisions about their social and educational services.
+Your health care provider may suggest additional testing for your child (e.g., hearing test), or refer you to other specialists (e.g., geneticist, neurologist) based on his physical exam and medical or developmental history.
+Knowing if your child has other conditions can often help you when making decisions about his social and educational services.